joescii/lift-jetty-cluster/README.md

 $ heroku ps:scale web=2
 ```

+### Project Cleanup
+If you are going the Heroku route, then you can remove the `aws/` directory from your project as it is only used for AWS deployment.

 ## Deploying to AWS
 This project includes everything you need to deploy in AWS.
 Out of the box, it knows how to define it's entire infrastructure in a blank AWS region.